confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 - The component must be trained on the provided weld image dataset, which may suffer from quality and representativeness issues — requiring data cleaning or augmentation.

 #### **Performance Requirements**
-- High detection accuracy must be achieved with minimal false positives.
+- High detection accuracy must be achieved with minimal false negative.
 - Operational performance evaluation will take into account the **criticality** of each weld type.
 - Inference time must not exceed **1/12 of a second** for each image.